tderflinger/rotating-artemis-aframe/README.md

 The original model can be downloaded here: https://sketchfab.com/3d-models/artemis-fountain-b9985a307aac41bbad4339fa46122d7a

-The license of the model is CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
+The model is by Rigsters, license of the model is CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

 ## Deployment